 As businesses react to this growing trend and convert more positions to contingent contracts for their own reasons, and because of employee demands for flexible work, workers may need to adjust how they view employment.

 Why?
 Intuit posits that contingent workers will exceed 40 percent of the U.S. workforce by 2020.

 We are currently living and working in the gig economy, one in which workers earn a living from multiple employers, entrepreneurship supplemented by part-time work, and freelance jobs.

-Intuit estimated the gig economy to comprise 34 percent of the American labor in 2010.
+Intuit estimated the gig economy to comprise 34 percent of American labor in 2010.
 This number is anticipated to grow to 43 percent of the workforce by 2020.

-In the gig economy, employers hire contractors, short-term workers, create position sharing, and contract with freelancers.
+In the gig economy, employers hire contractors, and short-term workers, create position sharing, and contract with freelancers.
 And, there is an ever-increasing number of workers available to fill these positions.
 That’s the gig economy—contingent work and eager contingent workers.